Skip to Content

 Victron Energy SmartSolar MPPT 100V/50 amp 12/24-Volt Solar Charge Controller (Bluetooth)

-The Victron Energy SmartSolar MPPT charge controllers are among the most popular RV solar charge controllers on the market.
-This particular model is a 100-volt, 50-amp charge controller for 12V and 24V battery banks, making it acceptable for up to 700 Watts of solar panels at 12V, or 1400 Watts of solar at 24V.
+The Victron Energy SmartSolar MPPT charge controllers are among the most popular models on the market.
+This particular model is a 100-volt, 50-amp charge controller for 12V and 24V battery banks, making it suitable for up to 700 Watts of solar panels at 12V or 1,400 Watts at 24V.

 Reviews for this Victron SmartSolar MPPT controller are stellar.